-Questionable SPAM emails, contact form submissions, and even unsolicited snail mail letters are often sent to me by my web design clients.
+Questionable SPAM emails, contact form submissions, and even unsolicited snail mail letters are often sent to me by my web design clients for review.

-I appreciate that my clients see me as a digital expert and reach out to me directly, even for SPAM email questions, however, I also can’t help but think they could easily find out the answer to these questions themselves with a single Google search.
+I appreciate that my clients see me as a digital expert and reach out to me directly, even for SPAM email questions.
+Sometimes a client just wants a second opinion, asking, “Can you confirm that this is junk and I can throw it out or ignore this email?”
+Other times, I can’t help but think, “You could easily find out the answer to this question with a single Google search.”
 (Congratulations, you likely found this page because of a Google Search!)

 Copyright violation SPAM emails